rafosorio/iks-workshop/_docs/customjs.md

     * The `customPath` is used to specify where custom widget(s) are deployed in 'Production', i.e. hosted on the ICEC server.
 The default path is `/xcc/rest/public/custom/` and should not be changed.

 - In lines 20 to 34 we have four (4) array variables that we declare and initialize as follows:
-    * XCC.X.customWidgetsDEV: Array of name(s) of custom widget(s) that will be served from our development server (devServer variable above).
+    * XCC.X.customWidgetsDEV: Array of name(s) of the custom widget(s) that will be served from our development server (devServer variable above).
-    * XCC.X.replaceWidgetsDEV: Array of name(s) of custom widget(s) that will be served from our development server (devServer variable above) and replace out-of-the-box widgets.
+    * XCC.X.replaceWidgetsDEV: Array of name(s) of the custom widget(s) that will be served from our development server (devServer variable above) and replace out-of-the-box widgets.
-    * XCC.X.customWidgetsPROD: Array of name(s) of custom widget(s) that will be served from the ICEC server (customPath variable above).
+    * XCC.X.customWidgetsPROD: Array of name(s) of the custom widget(s) that will be served from the ICEC server (customPath variable above).
-    * XCC.X.replaceWidgetsPROD: Array of name(s) of custom widget(s) that will be served from the ICEC server (customPath variable above) and replace out-of-the-box widgets.
+    * XCC.X.replaceWidgetsPROD: Array of name(s) of the custom widget(s) that will be served from the ICEC server (customPath variable above) and replace out-of-the-box widgets.

-- In lines 37 to 71 we loop through the above arrays and call the necessary ICEC functions to either add a widget or replace the out-of-the-box widget with the widgets that are added to the custom.js
+- In lines 37 to 71, we loop through the above arrays and call the necessary ICEC functions to either add a widget or replace the out-of-the-box widget with the widgets that are added to the custom.js

 - Lines 73 and 82 start sections for two(2) custom widgets:
     * navigation: This is the widget we added to our pages in an earlier step